Harlem Teen Beaten Unconscious, Air Jordans Stolen Off His Feet - NewsBreak

 The NYPD released surveillance footage of the goons, who will likely be caught sooner than later considering their mugs have been made public.

-No word on which specific model of Air Jordan 1’s were stolen.
-While a pair of Nike and Jordan Brand signature sneaker currently retails for $180; vintage, exclusive or rare pairs of can go for thousands of dollars on the resale market.
+No word on which specific model of Air Jordan 1s were stolen.
+While a pair of Nike and Jordan Brand signature sneaker currently retails for $180; vintage, exclusive or rare pairs can go for thousands of dollars on the resale market.

 The NYPD is seeking information on the attack—it’s not snitching if you’re a civilian—and are asking any witnesses to call Crime Stoppers at (800) 577-TIPS.
 A reward of $3500 is being offered for any intel that pans out.